brajeshwar/brajeshwar.github.io/_posts/2019/2019-08-08-pi-hole-blocking-ads-at-home.md

----
-layout: post
-title: Pi-hole - Blocking Ads at Home
+# Pi-hole - Blocking Ads at Home
----

 [Pi-hole](https://pi-hole.net/) is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.
 The best part of Pi-hole is that it can work off cheap hardware such as a [Raspberry Pi](https://www.raspberrypi.org).